 401K, IRA, Stocks Your Brokerage Expectations at Tax Time Read the Article Open Share Drawer Share this:Click to share on Facebook (Opens in new window)Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Pinterest (Opens in new window)Click to print (Opens in new window) Written by TurboTaxNews Published Mar 27, 2012 - [Updated Jul 8, 2019] 3 min read Not sure what to do with that Form 1099 you received?
 We are happy to have guest writer, Jaci Devine, a free-lance writer for Scottrade, tell you what you need to know.
 What to Expect from Your Brokerage at Tax Time As the number of envelopes labeled “Important Tax Information” pile up in your mailbox, it’s easy to get overwhelmed.
 Rather than getting discouraged this year, take control of your taxes.
 When you know what to expect in those envelopes, you can make sure you get the information you need.
 Scottrade offers customers several in-person and online educational opportunities to learn more about their tax forms, and the information presented is useful for all investors, no matter which brokerage you’re with.
 Form 1099 If you have one or more brokerage accounts, you may be receiving a variety of forms.
 The most common one is your Form 1099.
 At Scottrade, the following types of brokerage accounts will typically receive the Form 1099: Individual or Joint Brokerage Accounts Retirement Accounts (IRAs and Roth IRAs) Trusts and Estate Accounts Investment Club Accounts Partnership Accounts Sole Proprietorship and LLC Partnership Accounts Custodian Accounts Reportable Transactions Keep in mind that even if you have one of these accounts, you will only be issued a Form 1099 if you had reportable transactions in your account in 2011.
 For non-IRA accounts, reportable transactions include: Closing a tax lot (selling a long position or buying to close a short position) Interest and dividends Taxable corporate actions (e.g., tenders, mergers, cash in lieu of fractional shares) Royalty trust income Brokered CD sales, and CD redemptions if the certificate matured more than one year after it was issued Principal interest on unit trusts and corporate bonds Original issue discounts (OID) Bond redemptions If you had one of these reportable transactions in your account, but the aggregate proceeds were less than $10, the proceeds are not reportable, and your brokerage typically will not issue you a Form 1099.
 Composite 1099 The Form 1099 is actually a composite form made up of several subsets that each address a specific type of reportable information.
 Here is a breakdown of the components of the Composite 1099: Form Title What is Reported Amount Reported 1099-DIV Dividends & Distributions Dividends, return of capital or capital gain distributions $10 or more 1099-INT Interest Income Interest income $10 or more 1099-B Proceeds from Broker Transactions Sales/redemptions of securities and any cash distributions to the accountCash in lieu of fractional shares of stock during a corporate action All amounts 1099-OID Original Issue Discount OID on discounted debt instruments $10 or more 1099-MISC Misc.
 Income Royalties, other income, and substitute payments in lieu of dividends or interest $10 or more Retirement & Education Savings Accounts If you have an individual retirement account (IRA), a Roth IRA or a Coverdell Education Savings Account, you will be issued different variations of the Form 1099.
 IRAs and Roth IRAs: Form 1099-R – Reports distributions, including conversions and recharacterizations Form 5498 – Reports contributions, fair market value (FMV)as of Dec.
 31, 2011, and required minimum distributions Coverdell ESAs: Form 1099-Q – Reports distributions, transfers out and fair market value as of Dec.
 31, 2011 Form 5498ESA – Reports contributions and transfers in Mailing Dates Even though you may want to get an early start on your taxes, keep in mind that brokerages mail your 1099s and other forms on different schedules, depending on IRS mailing dates and information availability.
 Check with your brokerage for their tax form mailing calendar.
 Take Control When those tax forms start to pile up, don’t just set them aside this year.
 Armed with the right information about what you should receive from your brokerage firm, you can take control of your taxes and get the information you need.
 To learn more brokerage-specific information about your taxes, visit Scottrade’s Tax Guide.
 Scottrade does not provide tax advice.
 The material provided in this article is for informational purposes only and Scottrade is not responsible for any errors or omissions.
 Please consult your tax software or tax or legal advisor(s) for questions concerning your personal tax or financial situation.
 Jaci Devine is a free-lance writer with experience in the financial services industry who specializes in investment education.
 Previous Post The Tax Benefits of Contributing to an IRA Next Post Cost Basis Reporting and Taxes Written by TurboTaxNews More from TurboTaxNews One response to “Your Brokerage Expectations at Tax Time” I have a composite 1099.
 It looks like a summary.
 I never received any monies from this account.
 How or where do i enter it on my tax forms?
 Do of have to report it?
 Reply Leave a ReplyCancel reply Browse Related Articles 401K, IRA, Stocks Cost Basis Reporting and Taxes Tax News Tax Form Arrival: What Other Tax Forms You Should Expec… Tax Planning Mail Call: Common Tax Forms to Expect in the Mail Tax Tips What Do I Do with this Form 5498?
 Income and Investments A Look at 6 Common 1099 Forms Income and Investments What is an IRS 1099 Form?
 (Definition & Form Differ… Tax Tips Waiting…For Your Tax Forms?
 Tax Tips What Is a 1099 Form?
 Reporting Your Income for Taxes Taxes 101 What is a 1099 Form?
-Tax Planning First Time Filer?
-4 Tax Tips to Get Your Biggest Tax R…
+Tax Tips 1098 vs 1099 forms Explained (Difference Between These …

 I have a composite 1099.
 It looks like a summary.
 I never received any monies from this account.
 How or where do i enter it on my tax forms?
 Do of have to report it?
 Reply